-Burden of Disease Research Unit South African Medical Research Council 23 June 2020
+Burden of Disease Research Unit South African Medical Research Council 16 June 2020

 Warning: The Department of Home Affairs is facing sporadic temporary office closures, particularly in areas that are more affected by COVID-19.
 This may affect our allocation of a death to a metro area.
 For example, a death that occurred in the City of Cape Town might have been registered at an office outside of the City because of the temporary closure.
 Closure may also cause a delay in the processing of the death registration which would result in an underestimate of the deaths in the most recent week.
-This accounts for the kinks in what should otherwise be a smooth increase in numbers of deaths in Cape Town and Buffalo, for example.